Part Two of Breaking Ground

 Later, I’d remember that moment.
 I’d remember how good life used to be.
 And while it would hurt to remind myself of all that I was missing, it would give me hope that, maybe one day, I wouldn’t be alone anymore.

 Thanks for reading this part of Breaking Ground.
-Please feel free to share this serial online, e.g. you can click below for a ready made tweet:I've just enjoyed reading Breaking Ground - a free #scifi time travel serial by @mikeycampling Click To Tweet
+Please feel free to share this snippet online, e.g. you can click below for a ready made tweet:I've just enjoyed reading Breaking Ground by @mikeycampling Click To Tweet